ja9988/Zotero/README.md

-Introducing Toto by OzDao!
+Introducing Dodo!

-What is Toto?
+What is Dodo?
-Toto is OzDao's microservice stack.
+Toto is Dodo's microservice stack.

 Why did we have to make Toto?
 How will this affect the user experience?